will2dye4/unmixer/README.md

 $ unmixer ~/unmixer/YYZ
 ```

+Alternatively, press the `Explore isolated tracks...` button in the Song Importer window
+(see above) and select a directory containing isolated tracks.
+You may also drop a directory
+containing isolated tracks onto the Song Importer window to open a Track Explorer window for
+that directory.

 **NOTE:** If you used `unmixer` to create isolated tracks for a song, the Track Explorer window
 will open automatically when the song is finished processing.
 (Again...please be patient!)